UCSC-REAL/DS2/README.md

 ## Step 3.
-Data Selection including baselines
+Data selection strategy
 Given the existing score curation reports, one can directly use the following jupyter notebooks to do data selection including all baselines: `new_dataset_all.ipynb`.
 The generated subsets can be further used for LLM instruction tuning.
 Other selected datasets used for ablation study can be also generated from the following jupyter notebooks located in the `./score_curation` path: `new_dataset_label_curation.ipynb` and `new_dataset_data_scale.ipynb`.

 We implement nine baselines consists of Random, Perplexity, KNN, [LESS](https://github.com/princeton-nlp/LESS), Completion_length, Full data, [Alpagasus](https://github.com/Lichang-Chen/AlpaGasus/tree/main) (label-filtered), [DEITA](https://github.com/hkust-nlp/deita) (diversity-filtered), Ours w/o. curation and Ours.